elliesigler/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
+## This repository is for practicing the GitHub Flow.

-I am a junior studying finance and business analytics and information systems.
+**I am a junior studying finance and business analytics and information systems.**

-## Project Title
-**Description**

 *How to Run Program*
 1. Files Used